christianb93/ctOS/TESTING.md

 ![ctOS Basic networking test][3]

+### Advanced networking using a tap device

-Finally, let us try out a TCP/IP connection.
+Next, let us try out a TCP/IP connection.
 To to this, we will now connect our Linux host to a QEMU virtual machine running ctOS.

 For this purpose, we need to instruct QEMU to attach a tap device to its virtual ethernet bridge.
 This is essentially a pipe, where one end is a file descriptor to which QEMU connects and the other hand is a virtual networking device.
 Thus this device is effectively connected to the same virtual bridge that is also used by our virtual machine.